patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

     #!/usr/bin/env bash
     nsjail --quiet --config /etc/nsjail/imagemagick-convert.cfg -- /usr/bin/convert "$@"

-Make sure to adjust the path from `/usr/bin/convert` if you use a compiled version of ImageMagick, and `chmod +x` the wrapper file.
+Use `chmod +x` on the newly-created file and make sure to adjust the path from `/usr/bin/convert` if you use a compiled version of ImageMagick and .

 Finally, we'll need to get Mastodon to use this file rather than the one located in `/usr/bin` or `/usr/local/bin`.
 We do that by adding the following